SeanDrum/antistasi-docs-preview/reference/missions.md

 **Description:** Deliver supplies to a friendly or neutral city to increase the population's support for your rebellion.
 This is a hearts-and-minds operation that helps build support in towns where you're trying to gain influence.
 The mission targets cities with low rebel support (below 80%).

+**How to Complete:** A supply crate spawns at your HQ.
+Load the crate into a truck (using the logistics system), then drive the truck to within 40 meters of the target city marker.
+Once there, the crate must be unloaded (not attached/roped to the truck).
+Then defend the crate with at least one friendly player within 80 meters, ensuring no enemy units are within 50 meters, for 120 seconds (normal) or 240 seconds (difficult).
+If enemies get too close or you move too far away, the timer resets.

 **Success:**
 - **Money**: -
 - **HR**: 0